deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 </tbody>
 </table>

-### Things to keep in mind when working with the Minimal module set on bare metal
+### Things to keep in mind when working with the Minimal module set

 {% alert level="warning" %}
 **Note** that several basic modules are not included in the `Minimal` set of modules (for example, the CNI module).